RuedigerVoigt/exoskeleton/documentation/progress-reports-via-email.md

 Exoskeleton can send email
 * when it starts,
-* when it reaches a milestone
+* when it reaches a milestone,
 * after it stops.